jotego/jtcores/cores/ngp/README.md

 MAME may save the main CPU RAM (12kB) to `~/.mame/nvram/ngp`.
 Then it will boot from it the next time MAME is run.
 When it boots from NVRAM, it starts at a different PC address (PC=FF1800).
 This skips the configuration screen and tries to emulate the standby mode of the original hardware.

 You may have NVRAM savings enabled by default, which can make the boot process confusing.
 Disable it in the `~/.mame/mame.ini` by setting `nvram_save 0`.
-If you want to save the NVRAM at some point, call MAME with `-nvram_save`
+If you want to save the NVRAM at some point, call MAME with `-nvram_save` and press F1 to power off the device.
+Then quit MAME and a valid NVRAM should have been generated at `~/.mame/nvram`.

 # Cartridge